https://swchrs.ou.edu/Conferences-Events Parent Page: Conferences & Events id: 35437 Active Page: Midwest Conference id: 36088

 Midwest Conference

-The Southwest Center for Human Relations Studies (SWCHRS) at the University of Oklahoma, in partnership with Oakland Community College, will host the inaugural Higher Ed Hive: Midwest Conference on May 27–28, 2026, in Auburn Hills, Michigan.
+The Southwest Center for Human Relations Studies (SWCHRS) at the University of Oklahoma, in partnership with Oakland Community College and the Michigan Community College Connections Council, will host the inaugural Higher Ed Hive: Midwest Conference on May 27–28, 2026, in Auburn Hills, Michigan.

 Welcome to the proposal submission and review portal for the Higher Ed Hive: Midwest Conference.
 The Southwest Center for Human Relations Studies (SWCHRS) at the University of Oklahoma, in partnership with Oakland Community College, is excited to announce the inaugural Higher Ed Hive: Midwest Conference, taking place May 27-28, 2026, at Oakland Community College in Auburn Hills, MI.
 This exciting initiative is designed to bring together thought leaders, educators, and practitioners to critically engage with some of the most pressing challenges facing higher education today.
 The Higher Ed Hive is designed to foster regional collaboration, build new scholarly and practitioner networks, and catalyze innovative solutions across areas critical to the future of higher education.